Dxyk/Angular-Udemy/Section 24 Working with NgRx/README.md

 ### Lesson 386 - Wrap Up

 NgRx is more complex to set up, but it provides a streamlined, centralized state management system, which is beneficial to large Angular projects.

+### Lesson 387 - Alternative NgRx Syntax

+The NgRx team also released an alternative syntax for creating actions, reducers, effects etc.